-WASHINGTON - The U.S. unemployment rate, currently at 10 percent, is unlikely to drop below 8 percent before 2012, the nonpartisan Congressional Budget Office said on Thursday.
+The U.S. unemployment rate, currently at 10 percent, is unlikely to drop below 8 percent before 2012 unless Congress takes further steps to boost the economy in the short term, the non-partisan Congressional Budget Office said on Thursday.

 The estimate is likely to give increased urgency to Democratic lawmakers' efforts to create jobs before they face voters in November.
 The House of Representatives passed a $155 billion jobs bill in December and the Senate is expected to act in coming weeks.

 Speaking to House Democrats at a conference on job creation, President Barack Obama vowed to do more to help Americans who are still struggling.

 We are going to have sustained and relentless focus over the next several months on accelerating the pace of job creation, Obama said.

 CBO's estimate shows unemployment is likely to remain high for several years as the country gradually recovers from the worst downturn since the 1930s.
 The unemployment rate stood at 4.9 percent before the recession took hold in December 2007.

 The 8 percent figure remains unchanged from the office's August 2009 estimate, when a $787 billion stimulus bill had just begun to affect the economy.

 The effects of that stimulus bill will peak in the first half of this year, CBO said, but further efforts could help hasten the recovery.